yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 [Subsequent](https://github.com/yuzu-emu/yuzu/pull/7472) [pull requests](https://github.com/yuzu-emu/yuzu/pull/7476) by [Morph](https://github.com/Morph1984) and german77
 provided further fixes and cleanups.
+For example in the past yuzu would determine automatically if the controller applet needed to pop-up, removing an annoyance on single player games.
+Kraken shipped with a bug causing the controllers to remain in configure mode, awaiting an applet that never came up. german77 [corrected this behavior](https://github.com/yuzu-emu/yuzu/pull/7465) to enable the controllers in such cases.

 ## Other input changes

 A very requested feature is [controller navigation over UI elements](https://github.com/yuzu-emu/yuzu/pull/7452), and that’s exactly what german77 delivered.
-Currently there is support for the game list, profile selector (if the user created several profiles), and the controller applet pop-up.
+Currently there is support for the game list and profile selector (if the user created several profiles).
 The feature is in its baby steps, so expect some rough edges for example in the controller applet or when trying to hold the stick, we are working on refining it.

 Here’s an example on the GPD Win 3: